LadyBeGood/utkrisht/readme.md

     This is a multiline string.
     * These strings are allowed to span multiple lines.
     * They need to be properly indented.
-    * Leading spaces, spaces and newline after starting quote and newline after ending quote are all trimmed off.
+    * Indentation spaces, spaces and the newline after starting quote and the newline after ending quote are all ignored.
 "
 ```